brianshef/dragonfly/README.md

 A [Markov Chain](https://en.wikipedia.org/wiki/Markov_chain) generator based on song lyrics ( originally [Coheed and Cambria](https://www.coheedandcambria.com) ), written in Python 3.
 Also mixes in text from the artist's wiki page in order to give the sentences a better structure.

-Feel free to play around with the relative model weights!

 ## Prerequisites

 - Python 3.7+